Simplify Project Controlling with the KISS Principle in MOCO

 MOCO helps you plan your projects future-proof:

-✔ Long-term rough planning of projects and leads
+Long-term rough planning of projects and leads

-✔ Detailed planning with any time units
+Detailed planning with any time units

-✔ Planning entries for time tracking
+Planning entries for time tracking

-✔ Vacation and absence overview across the entire company
+Vacation and absence overview across the entire company

 Projects shouldn't be planned to the edge – rough is enough.
 Because what's it about?
 Seeing: Who is involved for how long – and where is there still room?
 Whether you assign projects by the day or break the week into time slots doesn't matter.
-In the end, it comes to the same result.
+In the end, it comes to the same.

 💡 MOCO Tip

-Always Plan with a Realistic Buffer.
+Always plan with a realistic buffer.

-Overload doesn't come from bad tools, but from too tight planning.
+Overload doesn't arise from bad tools, but from too tight planning.
 A simple trick: Plan capacities to a maximum of 80% – and consciously distribute the remaining 20% as buffer time.
 This makes your team more resilient to spontaneous requests, sick leaves, or changes – and sustainably reduces stress levels.

 3. The Project Report – Metrics in Context